xythobuz/xythobuz.github.io/input/projects/drinkrobotics.md

 This machine has also been presented next to Ubabot at Makerfaires in Friedrichshafen and Hannover.
 It was used properly, to actually dispense drinks, at a birthday party.
-Unfortunately, I don't have any photos or videos of the machine being in use.
+Unfortunately I don't have any photos or videos of the machine being in use.
+Also the Sodastream bottle and pressure reducer were only borrowed from a friend and I no longer have them.